The machines and various technical manuals

 Product brochures & catalogs

-In rough chronological order
+In Approximate chronological order

 No. 4 Surface Grinder, 1901 Plain Face Surfaces Grinders, 1901